On the convergence of the normalized power sequence of spectral operators on Hilbert space: A Preparatory Theorem

 \section{A Preparatory Theorem}

-In this section, our main goal is to prove the norm-convergence and find the norm-limit of the sequence, $\{ (S^*H^nS)^{\frac{1}{n}} \}_{n \in \N}$, for $S$ an invertible operator and $H$ a positive operator in $\kB(\kH)$.
-We first do this when $H$ has finite spectrum, and then use an approximation argument to obtain the result for the general case.
+For $S$ an invertible operator and $H$ a positive operator in $\kB(\kH)$, our main goal in this section is to prove the norm-convergence of the sequence, $\{ (S^*H^nS)^{\frac{1}{n}} \}_{n \in \N}$, as well as find its norm-limit.\ We first do this when $H$ has finite spectrum, and then use an approximation argument to obtain the result for the general case.
 This is a crucial step towards the proof of the main result of this article, namely Theorem \ref{thm:spectral}.

 \begin{lem} \textsl{ Let $H_1, H_2, \ldots, H_k$ be positive closed-range operators in $\kB(\kH)$.
 Then, for sequences $\{a_{1,n}\}_{n \in \N}, \{a_{2,n}\}_{n \in \N}, \ldots, \{a_{k,n}\}_{n \in \N}$ of non-negative real numbers, the limit